Yehia98/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups :prints all the groups the current user is part of. sudo chown betty hello : changes the file hello ownership. touch chmod u+x :adds execute permission to the owner of the file hello.
+groups :prints all the groups the current user is part of. sudo chown betty hello : changes the file hello ownership. touch chmod u+x hello:adds execute permission to the owner of the file hello.